Table of Contents

 Where to Stay Near Sepilok

-Budget-conscious visitors love Paganakan Dii, which features stylish yet affordable bamboo lodges with open-air lounges.
+On the other hand, budget-conscious visitors love Paganakan Dii, which features stylish yet affordable bamboo lodges with open-air lounges.

 Family Friendliness and Accessibility

-In an age where wildlife exploitation is rampant in tourism, Sepilok sets a gold standard.
 Visitors are kept at a respectful distance from the animals.
 There are no photo ops, no touching, and no feeding by tourists.
 All practices are designed with the animals’ best interests in mind.

-Proceeds from ticket sales go directly into rehabilitation programs, forest protection, and staff training.
 The experience may not be flashy, but it is deeply meaningful.
 You leave knowing you’ve supported something genuine.

 How You Can Help